dastergon/postmortem-templates/README.md

 # Postmortem Templates

-This is a collection of postmortem templates derived from different sources such as the [Site Reliability Engineering](https://landing.google.com/sre/) book, [The Practice of Cloud System Administration](http://the-cloud-book.com/) book and other online resources.
+This is a collection of postmortem templates derived from various sources such as the [Site Reliability Engineering](https://landing.google.com/sre/) book, [The Practice of Cloud System Administration](http://the-cloud-book.com/) book and other online resources.

 ## Template List
 * [Template from Site Reliability Engineering book](templates/postmortem-template-srebook.md)